 Portugal is one of my favourite countries in the world.
-In fact, a very best of Portugal you can actually find outside the famous touristic spots.
-Portuguese coastaline is highly unique, due to untypical rocky formations, hidden beaches and magnificent cliffs.
-You simply won’t get enough of this ocean landscape.
-You’ll also find tons of deliciously fresh seafood, taste local culture and one-in-kind architecture.
-For all this a trip through best coastal cities in Portugal will remain an unforgetable adventure.
+In fact, a very best of Portugal you can find outside of the famous touristic spots.
+Portuguese coastaline is shaped by unique rocky formations and hidden beaches between magnificent cliffs.
+You simply won’t get enough of its ocean landscape, simple and deliciously fresh seafood.
+Portugal fascinates with its rich traditional folklore and one-in-kind architecture.
+A two week road trip through coastal cities will remain an unforgetable adventure.
 Check the detailed travel itinerary for best ocean sites in Portugal.

 Useful travel information for Portugal.